kongmunist/mywebsite/pages/blog/analog_scalingvoltages.md

 ![Wolfram Answer]({{ url_for('static', filename = 'wolframanswer.png')}})

 Great!
-So our R1 has to equal 6xR2, and our reference voltage should be somewhere around 2.14V.
+So our R1 has to equal 6*R2, and our reference voltage should be somewhere around 2.14V.

 ### Implementing the resistor ratio and voltage divider
-I want to pick realistic resistors because usually these circuits are needed immediately and in real-life, so I usually use a resistor ratio calculator to make this easier.
-(This site)[http://jansson.us/resistors.html] is a godsend.
+I want to pick realistic resistors because these circuits are usually needed immediately and in real-life, so I usually use a resistor ratio calculator to make this easier.
+[This site](http://jansson.us/resistors.html) is a godsend.
 I'm really lazy in real life, so I'm only going to use the single resistor in series option, but the other ones are usually a little or a lot better in terms of error.

 For the resistors with a ratio of 1/6, it seems a good choice is a 56kΩ and 330kΩ resistor.